firemanwayne/CFVFDDesktopRepository/README.md

 ```

 ## Testing:
-By setting the RunTests parameter to true, you will run the test suite evertime the application starts up.
-If you wish to run tests manually then set the parameter to false, inject the interface
+By setting the RunTests parameter to true, the test suite will run everytime the application starts up.
+If you wish to run tests manually then set the parameter to false, and inject the interface you want to test
 ```c#
 public interface ITestRequests
 ```